Caring for Teak Furniture – The Complete Guide

 Waxing as an alternative

 A third option, which works particularly well for indoor furniture, is waxing.
 Furniture wax forms a light protective layer on the surface of the wood without penetrating deeply.
 It protects against everyday stains, moisture, and minor scratches and gives the wood a subtle, natural sheen.
-Waxing is less elaborate than oiling and also needs to be repeated less often – ideal if you want to care for your furniture without investing too much time.
+Waxing is less labor-intensive than oiling and also needs to be repeated less often – ideal if you want to care for your furniture without investing too much time.

 Teak outdoors – what you should consider